 Journey to Borneo

-From December 1–11, 2017 the Houston Zoo and Houston’s KPRC Channel 2 are traveling to southeast Asia and the island of Borneo to document the work you are supporting to protect the counterparts of the wildlife that you see when you visit the Zoo.
-Houston Zoo conservation associates who have dedicated their careers to protecting elephants, orangutans, pangolins and a whole host of other amazing species on the world’s third largest island will give us an in-depth look at what it means to save species from extinction.
+From December 1–11, 2017 the Houston Zoo and Houston’s KPRC Channel 2 traveled to southeast Asia and the island of Borneo to document the work you are supporting to protect the counterparts of the wildlife that you see when you visit the Zoo.
+Houston Zoo conservation associates who have dedicated their careers to protecting elephants, orangutans, pangolins and a whole host of other amazing species on the world’s third largest island provided an in-depth look at what it means to save species from extinction.
 On this page, you can follow their exciting journey around the world, go behind the scenes, and learn more about how you can save animals in the wild.

 The Latest Update from Borneo

 Check back for more updates daily from Borneo!